OURadar/RadarHub/README.md

 sudo sysctl -p
 ```

-# Developing
+# Redis

-Be sure to have [redis] going for the [Channels] module every time you reboot the machine.
+There are two options of using [Redis].
+Either through [Docker] or configure it to start through `systemd`, which allows you ensure network is properly started.

 ```shell
 docker run -p 6379:6379 -d redis:6
 ```

+Refer to [install-redis.md](https://gist.github.com/hackedunit/a53f0b5376b3772d278078f686b04d38) for instructions to install [Redis] from source.

+# Developing

+Be sure to have [redis] going for the [Channels] module every time you reboot the machine.

 Run three terminals: